harshit98/Optical-Smoke-Detector/README.md

 ## Code for controlling MOC-7811

 In this project, only optocoupler i.e. MOC 7811 is being controlled for the Arduino board.
 Arduino code is available ![here](code/smoke.ino).

+# Facing issues with Arduino?

+Get started with the official documentation of Arduino available [here](https://www.arduino.cc/en/Tutorial/HomePage) with build-in examples